thmslmr/Python-Spelling-Corrector/README.md

 **Spelling Corrector using the frequence of use of words in a dataset of books.**

 Four languages are curently supported :
-    - French
+  - French (default)
   - English
   - Spanish
   - German

 It's also possible to use the corrector with custom sources and alphabets for other languages.